Twispay/twispay.github.io/hosted-page.md

 After receiving and processing the request, Twispay sends back a response with useful data.
 This response is sent via a “server to server notification URL” and a “payment page back URL” provided by the Merchant, right after the payment, regardless of the result.

+After the transaction is completed (either as successful or failed), the client can be redirected to a URL (payment page back URL) specified by the merchant.

 The POST parameter result (result and opensslResult) sent via the “server to server notification URL” will contain the following keys: externalOrderId, identifier, status, customerId, orderId, cardId, transactionId, transactionKind, timestamp, amount, currency, custom and customField.

 Note!
 The result parameter will be encrypted.